Cheddar is the most popular type of cheese in the world.

 How Is Cheddar Cheese Made?

-In case you have ever wondered about how Cheddar is made, here is a quick look at the process.
+If you have ever wondered how Cheddar is made, here is a quick look at the process.

 First of all, the cheesemaker will gather three necessary ingredients;